flomotlik/flomotlik.me/content/fixed/about.md

 +++

+I'm living in Vienna, Austria with my girlfriend and daughter.

+I primarily work on developer tooling, productivity and processes.
+As one of the co-founders and former CTO at Codeship I've spent a lot of time working with teams to define and build their CI/CD process as well as building our CI/CD platform.

+At Serverless I was responsible for moving it to the 1.0 release which meant a complete rewrite while managing the community of contributors.

-I'm living in Vienna with my girlfriend and daughter working on infrastructure tooling.
-I'm the co-founder and former CTO of Codeship and was CTO of Serverless in 2016.
-Since then I've been a stay at home dad for a while and as of 2017 working in my AWS and Serverless consultancy [Cloudthropology](http://cloudthropology.com).
+Since then I've been a stay at home dad for a while and as of 2017 working in my [AWS and Serverless consultancy](consulting)